getzep/zep-python/README.md

 **Returns**

-- List[Memory]: A list of Memory objects representing the retrieved memory entries.
+- `List[Memory]`: A list of Memory objects representing the retrieved memory entries.

 **Raises**

-- UnexpectedResponseError: If the API response format is unexpected.
+- `UnexpectedResponseError`: If the API response format is unexpected.

 ```python
 memories = await client.aget_memory("3a3a3a")